House at the End of the Street: Box office

 The film debuted at number one at the US box office on its opening Friday and Saturday nights.
 In what was one of the tightest races in years for first place at the box-office weekend, the film finished the weekend at number two with $12.3 million, just less than a million behind End of Watch, which included takings from Thursday night through Monday morning, where that movie finished at number one, with $13.1 million.
 The film went on to gross over $44 million worldwide, from a budget of $6.9-10 million.

-Critical reception
+Critical response

-On Rotten Tomatoes, the film has an approval rating of 13% based on 66 reviews with an average rating of 3.72/10.
+On Rotten Tomatoes, the film has an approval rating of 10% based on 68 reviews with an average rating of 3.7/10.
 The website's critical consensus reads, "Poorly conceived, clumsily executed, and almost completely bereft of scares, House at the End of the Street strands its talented star in a film as bland as its title."
-On Metacritic, the film has a score of 31 out of 100 based on 19 critics, indicating "generally unfavorable reviews".
+On Metacritic, the film has a score of 31 out of 100 based on 19 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.